-Dr. Armstrong is Director of the Center for Neuroscience and Regenerative Medicine (CNRM).
+Dr. Regina C. Armstrong is Director of the Center for Neuroscience and Regenerative Medicine (CNRM).
 The CNRM is a collaborative intramural research program of the Uniformed Services University of the Health Sciences (USU) with the National Institutes of Health (NIH) and the Walter Reed National Military Medical Center (WRNMMC).
 The CNRM focus is pre-clinical through clinical research to promote recovery from traumatic brain injury and to improve psychological health in combat casualties cared for at WRNMMC.

 Dr. Armstrong earned a B.S. in Neuroscience from the University of Rochester, where she began research training in multiple sclerosis at the Center for Brain Research.
 She was a National Science Foundation Fellow for work toward her Ph.D. in Neurobiology at the University of North Carolina at Chapel Hill.
 She did postdoctoral training at the National Institute for Neurological Disorders and Stroke (NIH).